Frequently asked questions

 • a detailed overview of the contents of the course on the basis of which you request dispensation.

-Dispensations are automatically granted to students who obtained a credit for a course of the UGent Master in Statistical Data Analysis within the last five years.
-If the credit is older than five years, then a dispensation can be given after positive evaluation by the curriculum committee.
+Dispensations are automatically granted to students who obtained a credit for a course of the MaStat within the last five years.
+If the credit is older than five years, then a dispensation can be given after positive evaluation by the program committee.

 Can I still enroll for the upcoming academic year?